elenirotsides/Trivia-Bot/README.md

 ## Commands

-There are many different commands you can use to interact with Trivia Bot. _This section will be evolving as we continue to add more features!_ Here is what we currently have going on:
+There are many different commands you can use to interact with Trivia Bot. _This section will be evolving as more features are continually added!_ Here is a list of the current commands:

 -   `!tfchill` Starts a round of chill T/F Trivia.
 -   `!tfcompetitive` Starts a round of competitive T/F Trivia.